Javier10Castro/Javier10Castro/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning and studying a lot of design and filmmaking.
+- 🌱 I’m currently learning  a lot of design and filmmaking.
-- 💻 Systems Engineering Student.
+- 💻 Systems Engineering.
 - ✅ Internet of all things certificate by Cisco.